 The origins of the Pesticide Programme date back to a meeting in Saltsjöbaden, Sweden , in 1991.
 The Swedish National Chemicals Inspectorate (KemI) organised this meeting, inviting participants from 12 national governments and nine international organisations to discuss ways to improve international co-operation in pesticide control and opportunities for risk reduction.
 The following year, the OECD Pesticide Programme was established.

-The Pesticide Programme is directed by the Working Group on Pesticides (WGP), composed of government officials from the 30 OECD member countries.
-The WGP also includes representatives of the European Commission and other international organisations, of the pesticide industry, and of the environmental and public interest community.
-The WGP meets every nine months.
+The Pesticide Programme is directed by the Working Party on Pesticides (WPP), composed of government officials from the 30 OECD member countries.
+The WPP also includes representatives from the European Commission and other international organisations, the pesticides industry, and the environmental and public interest community.
+The WPP meets once a year.
 The Programme is supported by the OECD Secretariat in Paris.